MahdiarShoraka/SmartShoppers/README.md

 The project has not been updated since the deadline of the project.
 There is still minor bugs in the GUI that should be fixed.

-This Project is a shared property between Mahdiar Shoraka(Owner of this GitHub Account) and the EECS department of Lassonde School of Engineering at York University.
+This Project is a property of the EECS department of Lassonde School of Engineering at York University.
 Do not use the code without permission.